Think like a software tester.

 • Learning different software testing tactics and thinking techniques.

-• Gain understanding how critical thinking works in a team setting.
+• Gain understanding about how critical thinking works in a team setting.

 *******************************Table of contents: